 Bixyl Shuftan - Editor

 The editor of Second Life Newser, Bixyl Shuftan got his start in online journalism at Second Life Newspaper in late 2007.
-Taking pride in keeping up with the news in real life, keeping his Luskwood fox avatar as his appearance, and his corny sense of humor, "Fox News" soon became the running joke with people he came across.
+Taking pride in keeping up with the news in real life, keeping his fox avatar as his appearance, and his corny sense of humor, "Fox News" soon became the running joke with people he came across.
 His articles covering just about all kinds of subjects in the Metaverse, as well as doing most of SLN's screenshot cartoons, he eventually rose to the post of manager (click here to read an article about his time there).
 When Second Life Newspaper closed down in June 2010 due to the owners leaving Second Life, Bixyl founded Second Life Newser to continue what he'd been doing most of his time in the virtual world, covering the people, places, and events.

 Besides the Newser, Bixyl writes occasionally on his "Food on the Table" blog, and has a DeviantArt page.
-In the past, he wrote stories for a science fiction website, and is currently working on a science fiction novel, the working title being "The Corsean Encounter."
+In the past, he wrote stories for a science fiction website, and is currently working on a science fiction novel, "The Corsean Encounter."

 Gemma Cleanslate started in online journalism joining up with Second Life Newspaper in early 2008.
 Her articles covered a variety of subjects, but in particular liked exploring, writing about the exciting places in the virtual world.
 When SLN closed, she joined Second Life Newser.